Easy Macaron Recipe for Beginners

 - Put the batter in a pastry bag or macaron dispenser (see photo below, Amazon has a bunch to choose from).
 Try to get all the air out of the bag before you start.
 Pipe circles with the bag/tip straight up, you'll figure out what works best for you.
 I don't use a stencil which is why my macarons are not all the exact same size, but you can if you want to.

-- Tap the pans on the countertop…A LOT, you might see bubbles come up and that's what you want.
-You can also carefully poke any other bubbles with a toothpick before you let the macarons rest.
-Let the pans sit for 30 minutes and do not touch or tap anymore or you will get cracks or holes.
-This allows the macarons to create a crust and helps with the feet.
+- Tap the pans on the countertop…A LOT, you will see bubbles come up and that's what you want.
+Carefully poke any bubbles with a toothpick before you let the macarons rest.
+Let the pans sit for 30 minutes and do not touch or tap anymore or you will get cracks or holes in your finished macarons.
+This allows the macarons to create a crust and helps develop the feet.
 You know they are ready when you lightly place your fingertip on the outside and nothing comes off on your finger.

 - Once cooled, make your favorite filling and place it in a pastry bag with a round tip.
 Fill a circle around the edge of one half of a cookie and place the second half gently on top.
 Be careful not to push too hard or you will smash your beautiful creation.
 Enjoy!